astropy/astropy-APEs/APE1.rst

 should be mentioned in the pull request, and the APE will then undergo an editorial review which focuses on wording, spelling, grammar, and clarity, but does not focus on the substance of the APE.
-**The editorial process ideally should not take longer than a month.**
+**Ideally, the editorial process should not take longer than a month.**
 Once the APE editors are happy with the APE, they will:

 #.
 Make sure the APE has a status of "Discussion".